 - 2 tbsps. of sour cream (or yogurt)

 - Heat the olive oil in a pot.
 Add the mushrooms, onion and garlic.
 Sprinkle with salt and pepper.
 Saute until the onion pieces start to soften.

 - Add the chopped tomatoes, bay leaf and oregano.
 Season with more salt and pepper, and a bit of sugar.
 Bring to the boil, lower the heat, cover and simmer for 20 to 30 minutes.
 The tomatoes will liquefy then reduce.
 Turn off the heat when the sauce is thick and chunky.
 Fish out the bay leaf.

 - Stir in the sour cream or yogurt and basil.
 Taste one last time, adjust the seasonings if needed, then toss with the pasta.
-Top with shredded cheese and serve.
+Top the linguine with tomato-sour cream mushroom sauce with shredded cheese and serve.